ebichiaseed/carebridge-ai/README.md

 python3 -m unittest discover -s tests -v
 ```

-These unit tests validate file handling and concurrent candidate collection;
+These unit tests validate file handling and concurrent candidate collection, and not used to test for real-world accuracy.
-they do not prove real model accuracy or performance on your audio.

-## Intepretation Agent and Glossary Lookup

 **Unit tests** prove the glossary retriever's logic is correct.
 They inject a
 deterministic fake embedder, so they need no AWS credentials and no network.